SVAI/teamSTIR/README.md

 ### Please make sure you address ALL of the following:

 #### *1. What additional data would you like to have*
+A lot of our time was used to scrape the existing data together from synapse.
+The data are great.
+More would of course be even better, but the fact that annotations exist that the scans were very similar to each other was very useful.

 #### *2. What are the next rational steps?*
+Many shortcuts were taken in the analysis.
+Next steps include

+- do dimensioning work on the Unet architecture.
+    - are 64x64 patches good?
+Is 128x128 or 256x256 better?
+Or just a few images cropped around tumor?
+    - is the number of layers and the size of layers appropriate?
+    - we randomly selected an epoch to be 100000 patches, but there were 25000000 useful ones. probably training on more of them would be better

+- the different types of tumor could be detected
+- a conversation with medical professionals would be useful to understand the utility of such approaches in practice:
+    - is full-body detection really useful?
+This requires very stringent thresholds
+    - maybe local detection and segmentation, informed by the practicioner, is actually more useful?

 #### *3. What additional tools or pipelines will be needed for those steps?*